Japan attack on wireless 'oligopoly' awkward for SoftBank's U.S. plans

 His ministry is preparing long-term proposals to bring lower prices and faster services, including fostering growth of mobile virtual network operators (MVNOs), cut-rate providers that lease network access from the big carriers.

-The sniping will not help Son’s plans to acquire T-Mobile US Inc TMUS.N.
+The sniping will not help Son’s plans to acquire T-Mobile US Inc.

-He wants to combine the No. 4 U.S. mobile carrier with No. 3 Sprint Corp (S.N), which SoftBank bought last July for $21.6 billion.
-Together, he argues, they would have the heft to take on dominant carriers AT&T Inc (T.N) and Verizon (VZ.N), which he derides as a complacent duopoly.
+He wants to combine the No. 4 U.S. mobile carrier with No. 3 Sprint Corp, which SoftBank bought last July for $21.6 billion.
+Together, he argues, they would have the heft to take on dominant carriers AT&T Inc and Verizon, which he derides as a complacent duopoly.

 But top U.S. regulators, including Federal Communications Commission Chairman Tom Wheeler and U.S. antitrust chief William Baer, have pointed to T-Mobile’s success since U.S. authorities in 2011 rejected a merger between AT&T and T-Mobile on the grounds that the market needed at least four major players to be competitive.